How Much Does Professional Cockroach Extermination Cost?

 Cost by Service Frequency

-Depending on how often you schedule service, cockroach extermination costs can vary widely—from higher-priced, intensive one-time treatments to lower per-visit rates under monthly or quarterly plans.
+Depending on how often you schedule service, cockroach extermination costs can vary widely — from higher-priced, intensive one-time treatments to lower per-visit rates under monthly or quarterly plans.
 Average extermination costs typically range from $150 to $503, with $300 as the average.
+Choosing the right frequency is a core part of any effective treatment plan and directly affects your long-term budget.

 - Monthly: about $50–$125 per visit; roughly $900–$1,600 per year; best for high-risk homes; maintenance visits often $50–$70.